New face of global finance says no more parties in castles

 Among future changes, he is considering opening offices in new global financial centres to reflect his changing membership.
 The Middle East and Africa now account for 22 percent of member banks against 14 percent in 2002, while Europe's share has dropped from 36 percent to 31 percent.

-A source said some Western banks have withdrawn from the IIF recently, including Bank of America (BAC.N) and Spain's Bankia (BKIA.MC).
+A source said some Western banks have withdrawn from the IIF recently, including Bank of America and Spain's Bankia .
 Adams said about 50 new institutions joined last year and another 25 so far in 2013.

 Meanwhile, he travels the world, seeking the views of the financial institutions he represents.
 During his first five months in the job he flew 200,000 miles.
 It's a tough schedule.